Where to get help

 - you need someone to help sort out a serious problem

-- you are concerned about the wellbeing of a child
+- you are concerned about the

 - you are escaping domestic violence and need help